-

 How to brew Jin Mudan Hong Cha

-In order to reveal the full aroma and taste of this tea, it is recommended to follow the following brewing rules:
+To reveal the full aroma and flavor of this tea, it is recommended to follow these brewing rules:

 - Water Temperature: The optimal water temperature for brewing is 90-95 degrees Celsius.